mlanser/f451-uploader/README.md

-# f451 Labs Uploader module v1.0.0
+# f451 Labs Cloud module v1.0.0

 ## Overview

-The *f451 Labs Uploader* module encapsulates the *Adafruit IO* REST and MQTT clients, as well as the *Arduino Cloud* client within a single class.
-Most *f451 Labs* projects upload to and/or receive data from one or both of these services, and the `Uploader` class simplifies these tasks by standardizing send and receive methods, and so on.
+The *f451 Labs Cloud* module encapsulates the *Adafruit IO* REST and MQTT clients, as well as the *Arduino Cloud* client within a single class.
+Most *f451 Labs* projects upload to and/or receive data from one or both of these services, and the `Cloud` class simplifies these tasks by standardizing send and receive methods, and so on.

 ## Install